silverwind/droppy/README.md

 - `config` directory: set with `--configdir <dir>`, default `~/.droppy/config`.
 - `files` directory: set with `--filesdir <dir>`, default `~/.droppy/files`.

+Make sure these directories exist and owned by the user running the application/container.

 #### Local Installation
 With [`Node.js`](https://nodejs.org) >= 0.10 and `npm` installed, run: